Block List

 The Data Type editor allows you to configure the following properties:

-• Available Blocks - Here you will define the Block Types to be available for use in the property.
-Read more on how to set up Block Types below.
+* **Available Blocks** - Here you will define the Block Types to be available for use in the property.
+For more information, see [Setup Block Types](#setup-block-types).

-Block Types are Element Types which need to be created before you can start configuring them as Block Types.
-This can be done either directly from the property editor setup process, or you can set them up beforehand and add them to the block list after.
+Block Types are **Element Types** which need to be created before you can start configuring them as Block Types.
+This can be done directly from the property editor setup process.
+You can also set them up beforehand and add them to the block list after.

-Once you have added an element type as a Block Type on your Block List Data Type you will have the option to configure it further.
+Once you have added an element type as a Block Type on your Data Type you will have the option to configure it further.

 Each Block has a set of properties that are optional to configure.
 They are described below.